cmu-phil/Spectral/Notes/lessons.md

 - Type classes don't work well together with bundled structures and coercions in Lean (the instance is_contr_unit will not unify with (is_contr punit).
 - Overloading doesn't work well in Lean (mostly by degrading error messages)
 - avoid rec_on, don't formulate induction principles using "on", the order of arguments is worse
+- squares of maps, pointed maps and similar objects should be defined with operations on them.
+Squares of maps should be a structure, because we don't want that `hsquare t b l r` is definitionally equal to `hsquare (r ∘ t) b l id`.
 - It is useful to do categorical properties more uniformly.
 Define a 1-coherent ∞-category, which is a precategory (or category?) where the homs are not assumed to be sets.
 Examples include
   + `Type` (with `→`),
   + `A → B` (with `~`),